Some of my: Inventions | Magazine interviews | Sheds | Favorite ER memories

 A Novel Look at Physician Income: Why a medical career is the wrong career if money is one of your primary motives

-The January 26, 2004 edition of U.S. News & World Report said that UPS drivers earn $60,000 per year.
+The January 26, 2004 edition of U.S. News & World Report said that UPS drivers earn $60,000 per year (my UPS driver said that he earns $85,000 per year circa 2009).
 The average physician income is usually quoted as being $160,000 to $200,000 per year, so it may seem preposterous to claim that UPS drivers can earn more than doctors.
 Just wait.

 According to information given to me by a UPS representative on May 13, 2005, UPS drivers require no specialized education.
 Thus, a person could begin working for UPS immediately after high school.
 In contrast, a would-be doctor requires many years of education for which he is paid nothing.
 In fact, doctors typically incur substantial debt to pay for college and medical school.
 So UPS drivers are being paid while those who aspire to become doctors are paying for the privilege of pursuing their dream.